-What is the TCG Opal?
+What is TCG Opal Encryption?

 TCG Opal stands for Trusted Computing Group OPAL.
 The Trusted Computing Group is an organisation that develops open standards for trusted computing platforms.
 It is run by leading companies from the computer industry.